soyoooooon/whatever-github/README.md

 ### Dependencies

 Uses CSS3 and Html5 latest features.
-Be sure to prefix any bleeding-edge rules, tag, etc hahahahahahahahahahaha Also using latest ES6/next, you should probably think about including Babel for transpilation.
+Be sure to prefix any bleeding-edge rules, tag, etc ( see [caniuse](https://caniuse.com/)for reference) hahahahahahahahahahaha
+Also using latest ES6/next, you should probably think about including Babel for transpilation.

 ### Installing